 The Select Agent Responsible Official serves as primary contact for the CDC and BPHC related to the use of Select Agents.
 This position is appointed by the Associate Vice President of Research Compliance.
 Ron Morales is the Responsible Official.

 The Radiation Safety Officer serves as primary contact to the NRC and DPH Radiation Control Program and signs off on BU programs to the regulators.
 This position is appointed by the Associate Vice President of Research Compliance.
-Mike Whalen is the Radiation Safety Officer.
+Alison Errico is the Radiation Safety Officer.